Significant-Gravitas/AutoGPT-Code-Ability/README.md

 6. **Prompts**: This component works closely with the Chains Module to generate and manage prompts for LLM interactions.
 It holds all the prompt templates allowing us to easily itterate prompt design without needing to modify the code.

-Below is a diagram illustrating the structure of the Codex System and the interaction between its components:
+Below is a diagram illustrating the structure of AutoGPT's coding ability and the interaction between its components:

 ```mermaid
 erDiagram